10 Years in the Making…

 If you Follow my stories on Instagram, you’ll see that as well as my fitness, I’m mindful about the company I keep; the quality of thoughts that I think; & the foods that I eat, as this stuff is all important Life fuel too!

 We have a great way of blaming or scapegoating our responsibility for our mental attitude and/or our lack of prosperity on to our circumstances.
-It really is a redundant exercise.
+But that will keep you going round in circles.

 We have to take responsibility for the life that we have, because life really is just a result of the choices we make.